Good News for Beginning Teachers

 Start fresh every day.
 Be patient and develop a practice of self-reflection—daily, if possible.
 Use bad days as a great excuse to course-correct.
 There are silver linings in every apparent failure.
 Instead of feeling guilty, resentful or inadequate, step out of the picture and think about how you can change what isn’t working.
 Consider a few different approaches for next time or think about what your kids may need to know first before the same lesson can go more smoothly.

 Use these opportunities to maximize your professional growth.
 Good day or bad, start making notes on your lesson plans, unit files or to-do lists.
 Jot down the little things you can do to make your lessons—or teaching life in general—go better.
-Your notes might include “preview the video,” “make flashcards for the new vocabulary words,” “put the chart on darker paper,” or “next time, remember to have enough scissors for everybody.”
+Your notes might include “preview the video,” “make flashcards for the new vocabulary words,” “put the chart on lighter paper,” or “next time, remember to have enough scissors for everybody.”
 This habit will not only help you develop your powers of planning and anticipation, it will also help you avoid similar mistakes the next time you teach that concept or unit.